OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/First-Time.md

 <!-- Second sentence above is awkward -->

+### The Video

+Follow along with our getting started video:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/3DMkQjQtoEE" frameborder="0" allowfullscreen></iframe>

+It covers all of the steps that are listed below!

 <!-- Prepare the Hardware -->
 ```{r child = './First-Time-Components/Hardware-Prep.md'}
 ```

 <!-- GUI SETUP -->